lisa-analyzer/evm-lisa/README.md

 ##############
 ```

-## Explanation of jump cases
+### Jump classification
-- Resolved: the destination is known and valid.
+- _Resolved_: all the destinations of the jump node have been resolved;
-- Definitely unreachable: no stack reaches the jump node.
+- _Definitely unreachable_: the jump node is unreachable (i.e., it is reached with the bottom abstract state);
-- Maybe unreachable: potentially lead to code that may or may not be executed depending on runtime conditions.
+- _Maybe unreachable_: the jump node is not reachable in the CFG, starting from its entry point, but it may be reachable via a (maybe) unsound jump node (if any);
-- Unsound: at least one stack reaching the jump with an unknown numerical value that may correspond to a
+- _Unsound_: the jump node is reached at least with a stack with an unknown numerical value that may correspond to a
-valid jump destination.
+valid jump destination as the top element;
-- Maybe unsound: the stack set exceeded the maximal stack size.
+- _Maybe unsound_: the stack set exceeded the maximal stack size.